 For information about scheduling an infant baptism, please call the main parish office at 954-922-3517.

-Children who are 7 years or older and would like to receive the sacrament of Baptism, please contact the Office of Religious Education for more information at (954) 922-3517
+Parents of children who are 7 years or older and who would like to receive the sacrament of Baptism, should contact the Office of Religious Education at (954) 922-3517.

 PENANCE / RECONCILIATION